BernardTatin/eleventy-netlify-boilerplate/pages/about.md

 ---
 title: About me
 metaDescription: This is a sample meta description.
-If one is not present in your page/post's front matter, the default metadata.desciption will be used instead.
+If one is not present in your page/post's front matter, the default metadata.description will be used instead.
 date: 2017-01-01T00:00:00.000Z
 permalink: /about/index.html
 eleventyNavigation: